Documentary: Dynex Quantum Computing for solving Real-World Problems, At Scale.

 A milestone in quantum history

 Neuromorphic quantum computing, made publicly available in 2023, represents one of the most significant milestones in the history of quantum computing.
 As depicted in the timeline of key algorithm development, various breakthroughs have been made since the 1980s, including the Deutsch algorithm, Grover's algorithm, and quantum machine learning algorithms.
 The introduction of neuromorphic quantum computing builds upon these advancements by utilizing neuromorphic circuits that emulate the brain's architecture to perform quantum computations.
 This breakthrough technology enhances the efficiency and scalability of quantum computing, addressing limitations of traditional quantum hardware.
-By leveraging neuromorphic systems, we are now able to tackle complex computational problems with unprecedented speed and accuracy, marking a revolutionary leap forward in the field of quantum computing.
+By leveraging ion drifting electrons, we are now able to tackle complex computational problems with unprecedented speed and accuracy, marking a transformative leap forward in the field of quantum computing.

-The Dynex quantum advantage
+The Dynex quantum advantage today

 Dynex achieves quantum advantage by efficiently computing a Digital Twin of a physical system through the following steps:

-3. Next, the circuit layout is transformed into a system of ordinary differential equations (ODEs) by applying their equations of motion, effectively creating a "Digital Twin" of the physical system.
+Next, the circuit layout is transformed into a system of ordinary differential equations (ODEs) by applying their equations of motion, effectively creating a "Digital Twin" of the physical system.
 We have published the specific equations of motion used in this process;

-4. This system of ODEs is solved on our distributed network of GPUs, similar to how the trajectory of the moon landing was simulated by considering the equations of motion for the Earth and the moon.
+This system of ODEs is solved on our distributed network of GPUs, similar to how the trajectory of the moon landing was simulated by considering the equations of motion for the Earth and the moon.

-5. Once the desired number of integration steps (simulated time) is reached, the voltages on the circuit are read and passed back as the result of the computation.
+Once the desired number of integration steps (simulated time) is reached, the voltages on the circuit are read and passed back as the result of the computation.

 Utilising Digital Twins of physical systems for computation has been demonstrated to exhibit similar characteristics to quantum superposition, quantum entanglement and quantum tunnelling effects.
 This is evidenced in works such as "Topological Field Theory and Computing with Instantons"[11] or "Superconducting Quantum Many-Body Circuits for Quantum Simulation and Computing"[10] amongst others.